 We see marital separation as a tactic used after all inventions and tricks have been used to get the marriage back on track.
-Most of us believe that when we feel our partner is slipping away from us, we should merge and bond more so as to get close to him or her as much as we can, and do more than enough to make the marriage work.
+Most of us believe that when we feel our partner is slipping away from us, we should merge and bond more so as to get close to him or her as much as we can and do more than enough to make the marriage work.

-Make decisions regarding your intimacy
+3. Make decisions regarding your intimacy

-Plan for financial obligations
+4. Plan for financial obligations

 Ideally, having a business meeting to make adjustments to child-care or bill-payment schedules and also to care for other expenses should be made at particular intervals.
 If meeting face to face will be too emotionally difficult, couples may shift to an email exchange.

-Set a specific time frame for the separation
+5. Set a specific time frame for the separation

-The separation should have a specific time frame attached to it so that the separation’s main aim will be accomplished- to decide the future actions to make in the marriage, maybe to end or continue.
+The separation process should have a specific time frame attached to it so that the separation’s main aim will be accomplished- to decide the future actions to make in the marriage, maybe to end or continue.
 The time frame should, if at all possible, be between three and six months so a sense of determination and seriousness is retained, especially where there are kids are involved.

 Communicate with your partner effectively